How to Buy Bitcoin and What Next?

 3. Trading Bitcoin / Crypto futures with margin

 A word of caution - unless you have previous experience trading derivatives and volatile assets, I would not recommend trading with your Bitcoin.
 There are many ways in which your positions can be affected.
 To learn more about some of the risks associated with trading bitcoin, click this link.

 Earning Interest on your Bitcoin / Crypto through loans or staking

 This is the lowest risk approach for beginners looking to increase the potential of their Bitcoin holdings.
 There are numerous centralized platforms offering high-interest returns on your Crypto deposits.
 However, please do your own due diligence on your investments.
-I personally recommend BlockFi as my platform of choice for interest on Bitcoin.
-You may find out more about BlockFi here.
+I personally recommend BlockFi and Celsius as my platforms of choice for interest on Bitcoin and other cryptos.
+You may find out more about BlockFi and Celsius in my article here.

 Buying and Trading Altcoins